maximemulder/clam/README.md

     </tr>
 </table>

 As shown by these examples, Clam's type inference algorithm supports both impredicative polymorphism, subtyping, and recursive types.
-It is Clam's most advanced feature, and although it has not been formalized yet and would benefit from a little code polishing, practical tests show that it measures well against the world's most advanced algorithms, and even outperform them in some cases.
-Comparisons against the [SuperF paper](https://dl.acm.org/doi/10.1145/3632890) can be found in the `tests/infer/all.clam` test.
+It is Clam's most advanced feature, and although it has not been formalized yet and would benefit from a little code polishing, practical tests show that it peforms similarly to the world's most advanced algorithms.
+Comparisons against the [SuperF paper](https://dl.acm.org/doi/10.1145/3632890) (from which this algorithm took some inspiration from) can be found in the `tests/infer/all.clam` test.

-Some of these examples, as well as some parts of the algorithm, were inspired by the forementioned TACO Lab's [SuperF](https://hkust-taco.github.io/superf/) and [MLScript](https://hkust-taco.github.io/mlscript/) languages.

 ## Recursive types